mpvnet-player/mpv.net/Manual.md

 \<conf folder\>\theme.conf

-The theme.conf file can contain an unlimited amount of themes.
+The theme.conf file may contain an unlimited amount of themes.

 In the config editor under UI there are the settings dark-theme and light-theme to define the themes used in dark and in light mode.